TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/botconfiguration.md

 1. Check to make sure your bot's messaging endpoint contains your app service's domain
 1. If your app service has been deleted, create a new app service resource and edit your bot's messaging endpoint so that it contains the new app service's domain

-If you're cannot make edits to Azure resources:
+If you cannot make edits to Azure resources:

 1. Make sure you have the necessary permissions with respect to RBAC (role-based access control)